shepnathand/census-docs/contact.md

 ---
 layout: contact
 title: Contact
-address: Chattanooga, TN 37408
+address: Fort Oglethorpe
-phone: 423-405-1119
+phone: 509-263-3289
-email: info@metroideas.org
+email:
 permalink: /Contact/
 ---

-Do you have any questions?
-Please do not hesitate to contact us directly.
-Our team will come back to you within matter of hours to help you.
+Do you have any questions or suggestions?
+Please do not hesitate to contact me directly.
+I will get back to you as soon as I can.